 In September 2016, following Francis Charhon’s retirement, Axelle Davezac was named Directrice Générale of Fondation de France and President of Friends of Fondation de France.

 Close ties to Fondation de France, one of the most well-known, reputable grant-making charities in France, offers American donors a vast array of projects to support in France and worldwide, with the added assurance that their donations will be wisely spent.
-To date, Friends of Fondation de France has received and granted over $18 million dollars to 149 projects and 114 organizations.
+To date, Friends of Fondation de France has received and granted nearly $32 million dollars to over 300 projects implemented by over 170 organizations.